16 Tidy data

 16.2 pivot_longer(): columns to rows

-Reshaping pop_wide into pop_tidy by hand was tedious. pivot_longer() from the tidyr package does it in one call:
+pivot_longer() from the tidyr package does the reshaping in one call:

 library(tidyr)